Women in physics: Topics named after female scientists

 Emmy Noether who published the Noether's theorem in 1918.
 The theorem relates symmetries to conserved quantities in physics.

-Female scientist have sometimes not been recognized in the naming of topics they discovered due to Matilda effect.
+Female scientists have sometimes not been recognized in the naming of topics they discovered due to what has been called the Matilda effect, a bias in which the accomplishments of women scientists are ascribed to their male colleagues.

 Some physics phenomena that are named after female scientists include: